WayfindEntertainment/Common-Commit-Guidance/README.md

 # Common Commit Guidance

-This repository documents a standard commit message and continuous release practice for all Graphic Art Quest code projects.
+This repository documents a standard commit message and continuous release practice for all Wayfind Entertainment and Graphic Art Quest code projects.
 This specification is inspired by and supersedes the [Angular Commit Message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
 Feel free to copy or modify this guidance in your own projects, or link back here as a common resource.

 - [Commits](#commits)
     - [Commit Header Format](#commit-header-format)